Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: E lectronic p arameters and p honon s pectral d ensities of WSCP and SP

-where vibrational frequencies and Huang-Rhys factors~\cite{Pieper_2011JPCB} are summarised in Table \ref{Table_WSCP}, and vibrational damping rates are taken to be $\gamma_{k}=(1\,{\rm ps})^{-1}$.
+where vibrational frequencies $\omega_k$ and Huang-Rhys factors $s_k$ are summarised in Supplementary Table \ref{Table_WSCP}.
+The vibrational damping rates of the intra-pigment modes are taken to be $\gamma_{k}=(1\,{\rm ps})^{-1}$.
+It is found that experimentally measured absorption spectra of WSCP can be reproduced by numerically exact simulations when $J_{l}^{\rm WSCP}(\omega)+J_{h}(\omega)$ and $V=140\,{\rm cm}^{-1}$ are considered with independent static disorder in site energies modelled by Gaussian distributions with the standard deviation of $80\,{\rm cm}^{-1}$ (see \ref{section_HEOM_TEDOPA}).

-For SP heterodimers, it has been estimated that the difference in mean site energies is $\langle\varepsilon_1-\varepsilon_2\rangle=315\,{\rm cm}^{-1}$, electronic coupling is $V=625\,{\rm cm}^{-1}$, and the angle between transition dipole moments of monomers~\cite{Jankowiak_2019JPCB} is $143^{\circ}$.
-Experimentally estimated spectral density consists of a log-normal distribution function~\cite{Jankowiak_2015JCP}
+The electronic parameters of SP heterodimers have been estimated based on experimentally measured absorption, linear dichroism and hole burning spectra of bacterial reaction centers~\cite{Jankowiak_2019JPCB}.
+By using conventional line shape theory, it is found that the difference in mean site energies is $\langle\varepsilon_1-\varepsilon_2\rangle=315\,{\rm cm}^{-1}$, electronic coupling is $V=625\,{\rm cm}^{-1}$, and the angle between transition dipole moments of monomers is $143^{\circ}$.